lumi-ai-factory/data_management/content/3-3_tools_and_enablers.md

 ---

-Q: What benefits do persistent identifiers (PIDs) provide? (select all)
+Q: What benefits do persistent identifiers (PIDs) provide?
 - [x] They help teams trace which dataset or model version was used in a specific experiment.
 - [x] They support reproducibility, auditability, and long-term traceability.
 - [ ] They depend on fixed file paths and storage locations remaining unchanged.